Frequently Asked Questions

 accurate as I possibly can before sending it to

 you.
-In most cases, I make trips to courthouses, LDS in Hales Corners and
+In most cases, I make trips to courthouses, the Latter Day Saints research center and

 What original sources are used?

-Each group sheet is based on combinations of all of the following.
+Each group sheet is based on combinations of the following:

 How are the family group sheets priced?